 Our Mission is to create an all volunteer group of families to Host a Hero for a Holiday Dinner across the country.

-We are new.
-We will do our very best to accommodate your request to enjoy the holidays in 2022 with a volunteer family.
+We will do our very best to accommodate your request to enjoy the holidays in 2025 with a volunteer family.